TerryCan/SSDL/readme.txt

 Git is a version systerm
-Git is free software 1
+Git is free software
+append GPL